Skip to main content

 I want to see which supernovae or asteroids were discovered by Rubin Observatory last night.
 How do I do that?
 How do I access the data that is associated with the alert stream?

 There are likely to be 10,000 supernova detections and about 3 million asteroid detections every night, many of them repeat observations.
-The Rubin alert stream is not set up to serve data directly, or to filter and sort observations.
-It also does not discriminate between new vs. repeat detections.
-Instead, data is fed to different brokers and in the case of Solar System objects, to the IAU Minor Planet Center.
+The Rubin alert stream does not filter and sort data, nor discriminate between new vs. repeat detections.
+Instead, data are sent to different brokers, and in the case of Solar System objects, to the IAU Minor Planet Center.
 It is more expedient to set up an account with a broker that classifies the objects of your choice, then set up filters for that set of objects so there is a manageable number of alerts for which you can retrieve data.
 Here is a link to brokers and more information about them.